Skip to main content

 This ensures the RKE2 master node can appropriately resolve DNS for the hostname to the new IP.

-The default hostname in current on-premise installations is poolside-server.
+The default hostname in current on-premises installations is poolside-server.
 The hostname is also used as the Kubernetes node name, and local PVs are tied to that node name.
 Avoid changing the hostname during relocation unless you also update local PV node affinity.

 # Example of old entry - ${IP} ${node-hostname} ${ingress}